 Perfect for the holidays, our GINGERBREAD PUDDING CAKE!
 I came across a recipe of my MIL’s from that same cozy home in Annabella, UT that our pancake recipe was inspired by.
 I wrote it down many years ago while we were visiting and hadn’t ever tried it, but after reading through it several weeks ago, I knew it had to be given a Paleo makeover and then shared!

 Soft gingerbread cake sitting up on top of warm pudding – can you say “perfect holiday dessert!”
 I prefer it sans paleo ice cream or whipped coconut cream, but I’m in the minority.
 The rest of the family enjoy it more with a dollop (or two) of the creaminess!

-A few of the ingredients (grass fed butter, maple sugar and hot water) are listed in two different places, but I feel like the recipe reads better and is easier to follow that way as they are used at two different points in the process.
+A few of the ingredients for this GINGERBREAD PUDDING CAKE like, grass fed butter (or ghee), maple sugar and hot water) are listed in two different places, but I feel like the recipe reads better and is easier to follow that way.
 In any case, read through the recipe a couple times just to familiarize yourself with the process and the ingredients.
 It’s actually a super simple recipe.
 Have all your ingredients organized, ready to go and your oven warming while you whip it up.
 Then bake and enjoy!

 Some of our favorite ingredients used: